Roy Reding: Re-Entry into Communal Politics

 In the Communal Elections of October 2017, Reding was elected into the Communal Council of Luxembourg City.
 He sits as the sole representative of the ADR on the Council, and is a member of the Commission on Urban Development.

+In December 2022, he was convicted of fraud after selling a property and failing to disclose to the buyer that part of it was legally uninhabitable.
+He was given a suspended 1-year prison sentence and a €50,000 fine.
+However, in June 2023, his conviction was overturned on appeal.